2008 Minsk bombing

 The 2008 Minsk bombing took place just after midnight on 4 July 2008, in Minsk, Belarus and wounded 54 people.
 The explosion happened near the Hero City monument at a concert to celebrate Belarus' independence.
-The concert had been attended by Belarus' President, Alexander Lukashenko, who was not hurt and whose officials said was not the target.
+The concert had been attended by Belarus' President, Alexander Lukashenko, who was not hurt and who officials said was not the target.

 A second, larger bomb was discovered before the blast.

 No clear motive for the blast has been revealed.
 However, Belarusian authorities detained four members of the White Legion, a nationalist group, in the days following the attack.
 The probable perpetrators of the explosion were detained during the investigation of the 2011 Minsk Metro bombing.